-The Fujifilm X-Pro2 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2017.
-Both the X-Pro2 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The Fujifilm X-Pro2 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in January 2016 and October 2017.
+Both the X-Pro2 and the A7R III are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a full frame (A7R III) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 An illustration of the physical size and weight of the Fujifilm X-Pro2 and the Sony A7R III is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is somewhat larger (4 percent) than the Fujifilm X-Pro2.
 Moreover, the A7R III is markedly heavier (31 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.